What is a “Digital footprint”?

 Examples of how a digital footprint can pose privacy and security concerns include:

 • Identity theft.
-Personal information such as full name, date of birth, address, and Social Security number can be used to steal your identity.
+Personal information such as full name, date of birth, address, and Social Security number can be used to steal your identity (learn how to check if your SSN is being used).

 • Discrimination.
 Information such as your religion, political beliefs, or health conditions could be used to discriminate against you in areas such as employment or housing.